OkGoDoIt/input-assistant/guides/implementation-plan.md

     - Capture and stream audio to the OpenAI real-time voice API.
     - Process incremental transcriptions and handle connection lifecycle.
     - Support both REST and WebSocket connections.
+    - We are using the openai real time voice websocket api (We are not using the basic transcription api)

 - **Keyboard Input Handling**
   - **Keyboard Hooks**